 What Are Auto Trading Bots and How Do They Work?

-Here are some reasons why bots have become so popular with new traders:- Hands-off Trading: Bots run in the background and trade automatically, making it ideal for busy professionals.
+- Hands-off Trading: Bots run in the background and trade automatically, making it ideal for busy professionals.

 - Emotion-Free Execution: Fear and greed are common trading pitfalls.
 Bots remove those emotions by executing trades based on logic, not gut feelings.
 Learn more about trading psychology.